brevzin/cpp_proposals/3726_union_lifetime/union-lifetime.md

 1. Making `union`s have trivial default constructors and trivial destructors, by default, and
 2. Implicitly starting the lifetime of the first `union` member, if that member has implicit-lifetime type.

 The first avoids pointless no-op empty constructors and destructors, and the second would start the lifetime of the `T[N]` member — which we need in order for the placement new to be well-defined.
-Which seemed to be a pretty nice thing, as the code just works, without any complicated interventino.
+Which seemed to be a pretty nice thing, as the code just works, without any complicated intervention.

-However, there is an important principle in C++ language design that I missed: we can't have nice things because there are no nice things.
+However, there is an important principle in C++ language design that Barry missed: we can't have nice things because there are no nice things.
 Richard Smith sent out this example:

 ::: std
 ```cpp